andygock/text-share/README.md

     - **Scan the QR code:** Use a QR code scanner app on your mobile device to scan the QR code displayed on the page.
 This will open the same URL in your mobile browser.
     - **Manually type or copy the URL:**  Share the full URL (e.g., `http://localhost:3000/[uuid]`) with anyone you want to share text or images with.
+    - Alternatively, you can use the "Share with PIN" feature described further below.

 4. **Start sharing:**